frontenddogma/web-development-glossary/manuscript/a.md

 : → Accessibility

 Accessibility
 : The design and development of products, devices, services, and environments so that they are usable by people with disabilities.
-In the context of the Web it means to make information and services usable by as many people as possible.&nbsp;[‡](#m-accessibility)
+In the context of the Web it means to make information and services usable by as many people as possible.&nbsp;[†](#w-accessibility)

 Accessibility Conformance Testing
 : A rule format for the testing of conformance with accessibility standards. 🌍&nbsp;[w3.org/WAI/standards-guidelines/act](https://www.w3.org/WAI/standards-guidelines/act/)